sageshoyu/KALM/README.md

 python -m scripts.main_kalm_distill_keypoints --save_path keypoint_files/example  --task_name drawer  --data_path keypoint_files/drawer_example_traj.npz
 ```

-Note: The example data may not pass the verification check.
-You can use your own data.

 ##### Data Format

 We assume RGB images and point cloud (in camera frame) as input .